Chrome Web Store

 Does the extension need to be open for the snipe to fire?

-No. The Chrome service worker fires the bid whether or not the popup is open.
-Chrome itself does need to be running and your computer awake.
+No. The bid fires whether or not the extension popup is open.
+Your browser does need to be running and your computer awake at the moment of the snipe.
+The setup page shows the two-click power adjustment that handles this.

 How big is the extension?